 Genes: Scientists are studying certain genes that may make you more likely to suffer from depression.
-But even if you have them, you may not get depressed.
+But just because you have them doesn’t mean you’ll suffer from depression.
 Depression can also happen in some people, even when they don’t have that genetic makeup.

 Life Events: Something disturbing that happens to you may trigger depression.
-It may be the loss of someone close to you, a difficult relationship, or a stressful situation.
+It may be felt through loss, a toxic relationship, or stress.
 However, there doesn’t have to be a “reason” for your depression.
-Sometimes it happens without an obvious cause.
+Sometimes it happens “just because”.

-Other Conditions: Drug or alcohol abuse, illness, long-term pain, anxiety, sleep problems, and ADHD may also be linked to depression.
+Other Conditions: Including drug/alcohol abuse, illness, long-term pain, anxiety, and sleep problems.
+ADHD has also be linked to depression in certain cases.

 Depression isn’t a one-size-fits-all diagnosis.
 This condition has many different variables.

 This is the most common type of depression.
 About 7% of the adult population suffer from this condition at any given time.
 It includes all of the symptoms mentioned above.
-For an official diagnosis, your symptoms must last for more than two weeks.
+For a diagnosis, symptoms must last at least two weeks.

-About 2 percent of the American population have a depression type that’s less severe than major depression.
+About 2 percent of the American population has a depression type that’s less severe than major depression.
 But Dysthymia is still very real.
-Dysthymia is a type of depression that causes a low mood over a long period of time.
-Symptoms include sadness, trouble concentrating, fatigue, and changes in sleep habits and appetite.
+Dysthymia causes a sad, low, and even a “numb” mood over a long period of time.
+Symptoms include sadness, issues concentrating, fatigue, and changes in sleep habits and appetite.
 Those with dysthymia may also be at risk for episodes of major or clinical depression.

-Would you prefer to hibernate during the winter than face those cold, dreary days?
-Do you tend to gain weight, feel blue, and withdraw socially during the season?
-You could be one of 4 to 6 percent of people in the United States estimated to have the depression type, seasonal affective disorder, or SAD.
+Are you someone who tends to struggle during the winter months?
+Do you tend to gain weight and become more introverted during this season?
+You could be one of 4 to 6 percent of people in the United States estimated to suffer from SAD.
 Though many people find themselves in winter funks, SAD is characterized by symptoms of anxiety, increased irritability, daytime fatigue, and weight gain.
 This type of depression typically occurs in winter climates, likely due to the lack of natural sunlight.

 Despite its name, atypical depression is not unusual.
 In fact, it may be one of the most common types of depression.
 And some doctors even believe it is underdiagnosed.
-Unlike major depression, a common sign of atypical depression is a sense of heaviness in the arms and legs.
-Almost like a form of paralysis.
+Common signs of atypical depression is a sense of heaviness in the arms and legs.
+Many have noted this sensation feels like a form of paralysis.
 However, a study found that oversleeping and overeating are the two most important symptoms for diagnosing atypical depression.

 Psychosis is defined as a mental state characterized by disorganized thinking or behavior.
-It is also characterized by false beliefs and hallucinations.
-Yet psychosis doesn’t typically get associated with depression.
+It is also characterized by false beliefs.
+Some sufferers have hallucinations.
+Psychosis doesn’t typically get associated with depression.
 But according to the National Alliance on Mental Illness, about 20 percent of people with depression have episodes so severe that they develop psychotic symptoms.

-If your periods of extreme lows are followed by periods of extreme highs, you could have bipolar disorder (a type of depression previously called manic-depressive disorder because symptoms can alternate between mania and depression).
-Symptoms of mania include high energy, excitement, racing thoughts, and poor judgment.
+If your periods of extreme lows are followed by periods of extreme highs, you could have bipolar disorder.
+Bipolar has been previously referred to as manic-depressive disorder.
+It received this name due to alternating highs and lows in regard to energy levels, mood, etc. Symptoms of mania include high energy, excitement, racing thoughts, and poor judgment.
 People with this type of depression are typically treated with drugs called mood stabilizers.